 • Wet-Wrap Therapy: This procedure involves the topical application of the specific steroid cream & moisturizer.
 Next, your skin is wrapped with a layer of open-weave tubular dressing which is moist.
 This treatment aims to dramatically reduce itchiness & rashes.

 We’ll also provide personalized tips on how to prevent future occurrences of flare-ups.
-Contact us now to manage your eczema effectively!
+Contact us now at 62218221 / 97268856 (sms/whatsapp available) to manage your eczema effectively!